Should I pay to enter a writing competition?

 What is a writing competition?

-A writing competitition (or contest) is an event that you enter with a piece of your own writing.
+A writing competition (or contest) is an event that you enter with a piece of your own writing.
 The prize is usually money, but sometimes it is just the pride of being chosen as winner.
 The winning piece will usually get published somewhere.

 Sometimes there’s an entry fee, and sometimes the competition is directed towards something – some publishers or magazines run competitions for the first chapter of a story, or a book proposal.
 However, there are a very wide variety of competitions – from poetry inspired by Shakespeare, to themed short stories, to flash fiction, to novel extracts.